DanielBiondi/EV-Optimized-Twitch-Betting-Bot/readme.md

 ## Getting Started: Installation and Setup

-Follow these steps to get Twitch-Predictions-Bot up and running:
+Follow these steps to get EV-Optimized-Twitch-Predictions-Bot up and running:

 **Prerequisites:**